Young leads Hawks past Grizzlies as Morant injures left knee - NewsBreak

 TIP-INS

-Grizzlies: G Desmond Bane saw his streak of games scoring at least 20 points end at three. … Jackson recorded a block in the first half, his 15th straight game with a block. … De’Anthony Melton, who missed the previous three games with a sore right groin, returned to action.
+Grizzlies: G Desmond Bane saw his streak of games scoring at least 20 points end at three. … Jackson recorded a block in the first half, his 15th straight game with a block. ...
+Nine of 10 losses have been by double digits.
+The average of the nine previous losses was 19.88 points, a margin that will only get worse with the 32-point defeat to Atlanta. … De’Anthony Melton, who missed the previous three games with a sore right groin, returned to action.

 Comments / 0